baby636/BitCrack2/README.md

                                  :+COUNT
-                             Where START, END, COUNT are in hex format --stride N                   Increment by N keys at a time --rstride N                  Random stride bits, continue after end of range by setting up new random stride --share M/N                  Divide the keyspace into N equal shares, process the Mth share --continue FILE              Save/load progress from FILE -v, --version                Show version
+                             Where START, END, COUNT are in hex format --stride N                   Increment by N keys at a time --rstride N                  Random stride bits[1 to 128], continue after end of range by setting up new random stride --share M/N                  Divide the keyspace into N equal shares, process the Mth share --continue FILE              Save/load progress from FILE -v, --version                Show version